postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks.md

 5. **Body Type** - Schema the request uses.

-6. **Variables** - The variables that are either provided in the Flow or from the Environment.
+6. **Variables** - The variables that are either provided in the Flow or from the environment.

 7. **Success** - When the block returns a successful status code it emits the response data.